Just $100 of Bitcoin purchased at its starting point would be worth $48 million today. Ah, what could have been.

 Nobody — and we do mean nobody — can predict how cryptocurrency will rise and fall.
 Even in the stock market, these types of predictions are exactly that: predictions.
 There isn’t a person out there that can actually promise you a great ROI, so if they do, beware.

-There are professionals out there that can assist you in investing wisely in cryptocurrency, but the truly experienced professionals will be upfront and honest about the risks.
+Some professionals can assist you in investing wisely in cryptocurrency, but truly experienced professionals will be upfront and honest about the risks.
 These pros will never come to you.
 If someone seeks you out for an investment opportunity, hang up the phone or delete the email.

 3. Never give away your password or seed phrase